opennetworkinglab/onos-p4-tutorial/EXERCISE-4.md

 ## Exercise 4: Segment Routing v6 (SRv6)

-In this exercise, you will be be implementing a simplified version of segment routing, a source routing method that steers traffic though a specified set of nodes.
+In this exercise, you will be implementing a simplified version of segment routing, a source routing method that steers traffic through a specified set of nodes.

 This exercise is based on an IETF draft specification called SRv6, which uses IPv6 packets to frame traffic that follows an SRv6 policy.
 SRv6 packets use the